Customer entities (account, contact)

 Accounts can have multiple child accounts and child contacts.

-Account management is one of the important concepts of business-to-business customer relationship management (CRM) because an organization wants to see all the activities they have with another company.
-It is at the account level that all these activities come together.
+Account management is one of the important concepts of business-to-business customer relationship management (CRM) because an organization wants to see all the activities they have with another company All these activities come together at the account level.

 In Microsoft Dynamics CRM, a contact represents a person, usually an individual, with whom a business unit has a relationship, such as a customer, a supplier, or a colleague.
-The contact entity is one of the entities in Microsoft Dynamics CRM to which most other entities are attached or parented.
+The contact entity is one of the entities that most other entities are linked to.
 A contact can be a stand-alone entity.
 Included in this entity are professional, personal, and family information, and multiple addresses.

 Both accounts and contacts are part of managing customers and are related to one another in the following ways: